5 Common Orthopaedic Coding Mistakes and How to Avoid Them

 It always comes down to documentation from your provider, so be sure to assign definitive diagnosis codes when documented and don’t assign signs/symptoms when “suspected” or “probable” terms are used.
 Look for “complications” in documentation and this will help direct you to assigning the proper T-code for the most accurate code reporting.

-Rivet Health is the leading healthcare revenue acceleration platform for hundreds of practices and hospitals across the United States.
+Rivet Health is the leading healthcare revenue cycle management and acceleration platform for hundreds of practices and hospitals across the United States.
 Rivet delivers provider growth by powering the empowerment of healthcare through incomparable technology.
 Learn more about how Rivet can accelerate your revenue.
+Schedule a quick and easy demo of our revenue accelerating software.

 View blog posts: